nimblehq/infrastructure-templates/CONTRIBUTING.md

 ### Add a new addon/module

+#### Adding a New Addon/Module

+To add a new addon or module, follow these steps:

+1. Navigate to the `src/templates` folder in the project directory.
-To add a new addon/module, you need to create a new folder in the `src/templates` folder depending on the type of the addon/module:
+2. Create a new folder depending on the type of the addon/module you want to add:

-- For common addons, create a new folder in the `src/templates/addons` folder
+   - For addons, create a new folder in the `src/templates/addons` directory.
-- For AWS modules, create a new folder in the `src/templates/aws` folder
-- For common files, create a new folder in the `src/templates/core` folder
+   - For the core Terraform files, create a new folder/file in the `src/templates/core` directory.

+Inside the newly created addon/module folder, you can include the code required to generate the templates.

+3. Navigate to the `skeleton` folder at the same level as the `src` folder in the project directory.
+4. Add the skeleton folders/files for the addon/module that you are adding inside the corresponding folder in the `skeleton` directory.

-Check the existing addons/modules for the reference.
+> Note Before adding a new addon/module, it is recommended to check the existing ones for reference.

+#### Using the Template as a Reference

+To copy and include supporting modules from the template, you can follow these steps:

+1. Open the `src/templates` directory in your project.
+2. Explore the code and structure of the existing addon or module that you want to reference.

+Inside each addon or module folder, you will find the necessary files and directories needed for that specific functionality.

+3. Once you have identified the supporting modules or files you want to include in your own project, mirror the folder structure and file naming conventions of the existing addon or module that you are referencing.

+4. Copy and paste the relevant files from the existing addon or module into your new addon/module folder.

+> Note Make sure to update any necessary configuration or code inside the copied files to fit your specific requirements.

+By following this process, you can use the existing templates as a reference to create your own addons or modules based on the provided structure and functionality.

 ## Testing